What is sustainable air fuel and why should you care?

 Of course, there’s no way to know exactly how and when we’ll be able to roll out the use of alternative fuels or biofuels.
 What we do know is that this is a necessary step towards achieving true sustainability in the travel sector.

-I was recently at a summit where I met the CEO of - a company backed by the US government that’s trying to develop electric engines for planes.
+I was recently at a summit where I met the CEO of Wright Electric - a company backed by the US government that’s trying to develop electric engines for planes.
 He seemed to believe that they’d have electric planes in the next few years.
 That would be an absolute game-changer in reducing the travel sector’s carbon footprint and reaching our net-zero emissions targets.

 My two cents on the topic are simply that I believe SAF, and to a certain extent, electric planes are not just the future - they’re the near future.
 SAF is a low-carbon fuel, reducing carbon emissions by 80% in comparison to the air fuels we currently use.
 I think this is a first step towards achieving sustainable travel because it doesn’t require any further research and development.
 The technology and production facilities are already there for SAF to be used in commercial flights - and as I mentioned above, many airlines are already using it to a certain extent.
 With a little bit of time and the increasing demand from users, this will become the norm.